Dallas Uber Driver Joshua Miller's Dash Cam Helps Lead Police To His Alleged Killer Joshua Scott

 “What’s been reported is horrifying and our hearts go out to the family and loved ones of Joshua Miller.
 We’re grateful the suspect has been caught and thank the Dallas Police Department for their diligence with this investigation.”

+Uber prohibits riders and their guests, as well as driver and delivery partners, from carrying firearms.

-According to the arrest affidavit, police said during the ride Scott pulled out a gun and got Miller to pull over.
+According to the arrest affidavit, police said during the ride, Scott pulled out a gun and got Miller to pull over.

 He told Miller to cover Miller’s face with a scarf.
 That’s when Scott allegedly put the gun down and put a knife to Miller’s throat and “tries to cut it.”